-- Gearing ratio this ratio shows the level of borrowing the Wholesale Portfolio has undertaken as a percentage of total assets. - Interest cover ratio this ratio shows how many times earnings would be able to pay the interest debt incurred on borrowings. - Interest costs percentage This shows the amount of interest as a proportion of net assets. - Property operating expenses this ratio shows the costs incurred to operate and maintain the properties as a percentage of net assets.
+- Gearing ratio this ratio shows the level of borrowing the Wholesale Portfolio has undertaken as a percentage of total assets. - Interest cover ratio this ratio shows how many times earnings would be able to pay the interest debt incurred on borrowings. - Interest costs ratio similar to the interest cover ratio, this ratio shows the amount of interest as a proportion of net assets. - Property operating expenses this ratio shows the costs incurred to operate and maintain the properties as a percentage of net assets.